BPINN-EM-Post: Bayesian Physics-Informed Neural Network based Stochastic Electromigration Damage Analysis in the Post-void Phase: Experimental Results

-To assess the efficacy and precision of of our method across a variety of multi-segment interconnect structures, we analyzed 1000 such configurations, with segment counts varying between 50 and 250.
-These structures were examined to gauge variational EM stress through the use of COMSOL, EMSpice, and \textit{BPINN-EM-Post}, utilizing 30 samples to measure variations in stochastic EM stress.
-The findings, detailing accuracy and performance metrics for multi-segment interconnect structures across different segment counts, are showcased in Table~\ref{table:result_statistics_line}.
-The observed range of EM stress across these structures spanned from -4.31$\times10^9$ to 5.94$\times 10^9$.
-Accuracy was quantified using RMSE, computed as $RMSE = (RMSE_{mean} + RMSE_{std})/2$.
-For the dataset comprising 1000 multi-segment interconnect structures, the average RMSE relative to COMSOL stood at 7.07$\times10^7$, equating to an error margin of approximately 0.69\%.
-In comparison, against EMSpice, the average RMSE was recorded at 9.5$\times10^6$, reflecting an error rate of about 0.093\%.
+The observed range of EM stress across these structures spanned from $-4.31\times10^9$ Pa to $5.94\times 10^9$ Pa.
+Accuracy was quantified using RMSE defined as $RMSE = (RMSE_{mean} + RMSE_{std})/2$.
+For dataset comprising 1000 multi-segment interconnect structures, the average RMSE relative to COMSOL stood at $7.07\times10^7$~Pa, equating to an error margin around 0.69\%.
+In comparison, against EMSpice, the average RMSE was recorded at $9.5\times10^6$~Pa, reflecting an error rate about 0.093\%.

-Figure~\ref{fig:result_comparision} demonstrates the variations in EM stress, expressed through both mean and standard deviation, for a ten-segment interconnect structure, the physical and electrical characteristics of which are shown in Figure~\ref{fig:five_seg_line}.
-The variations in EM stress at the selected junctions between segments of this interconnect structure are detailed in Figures~\ref{fig:result_comp_node1}, \ref{fig:result_comp_node2}, \ref{fig:result_comp_node3}, and \ref{fig:result_comp_node4} .
-In these comparisons, \textit{BPINN-EM} is shown to precisely predict the variations in EM stress, aligning closely with the results from COMSOL and EMSpice.
+Fig.~\ref{fig:result_comparision} demonstrates the variations in EM stress, expressed through both mean and standard deviation, for a ten-segment interconnect structure for simplicity.
+The physical and electrical characteristics of which are shown in Fig.~\ref{fig:five_seg_line}.
+The variations in EM stress at the selected junctions between segments of this interconnect structure are detailed in Fig.~\ref{fig:result_comp_node1}, Fig.~\ref{fig:result_comp_node2}, Fig.~\ref{fig:result_comp_node5}, and Fig.~\ref{fig:result_comp_node4}.
+In these comparisons, our proposed \textbf{\textit{BPINN-EM-Post}} is shown to precisely predict the variations in EM stress, aligning closely with the results obtained from COMSOL~\cite{comsol:heat'2014} and EMSpice~\cite{SunYu:TDMR'20}.